The modern and fun way to program.

 }

-See std.io::line().
+See std.io::line()

-This code will print Hello, world! if the input is hello, while will end when exit is prompted (if the input is different, it will be ignored).
+is prompted (if the input is different, it will be ignored).

-break and switch
+and switch

-break can be used in switches, too.
 Try the following code inputting different values and see what happens:

 import std.io;